- Aarhus Convention

 - UNECE Protocol on PRTRs Public Consultation

-- must take back waste batteries free of charge of the type that they sell – for instance, if you sell portable batteries such as types AAA, AA, Cell C, Cell D, PP3 etc. you will not be obliged to take back automotive, industrial or small sealed lead acid batteries for alarms.
+- are obliged to take back waste batteries free of charge of the type that they sell – for instance, if you sell portable batteries such as types AAA, AA, Cell C, Cell D, PP3 etc. you will not be obliged to take back automotive, industrial or small sealed lead acid batteries for alarms.

 - of automotive and industrial batteries must register with their local authority.